Advancing Surgical VQA with Scene Graph Knowledge

 We then develop a surgery-specific question engine that ingests the surgical scene graph and manually designed question templates to produce a variety of question-answer pairs.
 Including detailed surgical scene understanding along with question templates helps us to generate question-answer pairs covering various aspects of the surgical scene, for example, fine-grained action recognition - ``What is the action being performed on peritoneum?'', semantic scene reasoning - ``What anatomy is at the top-mid of the frame?'', and surgical object attribute reasoning - ``What is the name of the anatomy that is being retracted?''.
 Furthermore, we perform the balancing and sampling strategies based on the surgical-specific knowledge and class distribution to remove the questions that contain question-condition bias, e.g., ``How many livers are in the frame?'' which counts the number of certain anatomical structures.
 The overall pipeline is illustrated in Fig.~\ref{fig2}.

-Given a large-scale SSG-QA dataset containing fine-grained surgical question-answer pairs, we propose a multi-modality surgical VQA model called SSG-QA-Net.
+Given a large-scale SSG-VQA dataset containing fine-grained surgical question-answer pairs, we propose a multi-modality surgical VQA model called SSG-VQA-Net.
 Existing surgical VQA models use a highly parameterized multi-modality transformer encoder to fuse the textual embeddings from a question and the patches from a global visual representation of a surgical image ~\citep{seenivasan2022surgical,seenivasan2023surgicalgpt}.
 However, these patches do not contain object-wise information about the surgical scene, hence missing the geometric scene understanding.
 Our key idea is to exploit object-wise local features and fuse geometric scene information in the VQA model design.
-To enable this, we train a fast and lightweight object detector, YOLOv7 ~\citep{wang2023YOLOv7}, on the bounding-box labels of the SSG-QA dataset.
+To enable this, we train a fast and lightweight object detector, YOLOv7 ~\citep{wang2023YOLOv7}, on the bounding-box labels of the SSG-VQA dataset.